 The Blood Matters Program would like to acknowledge everyone who has contributed to the success of the project so far:

-- Health and pathology services throughout Victoria
+- Health and pathology services throughout Victoria.

-- Department of Health and Human Services Victoria
+- Department of Health Victoria.

-- Australian Red Cross Lifeblood
+- Australian Red Cross Lifeblood.

-- South Australian BloodMove Project
+- South Australian BloodMove Project.

-- BloodSafe
+- BloodSafe.

-- The National Blood Authority
+- The National Blood Authority.

-Reviewed 19 January 2023
+Reviewed 04 October 2023